dimaMachina/graphql-eslint/website/src/pages/rules/possible-fragment-spread.md

 ---
 description:
-  "A fragment spread is only valid if the type condition could ever possibly be true: if there is a non-empty intersection of the possible parent types, and possible types which pass the type condition.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A fragment spread is only valid if the type condition could ever possibly be true: if there is a non-empty intersection of the possible parent types, and possible types which pass the type condition.'
 ---

 # `possible-fragment-spread`